subclass thread

 e.execute(r); - r is a runnable

-The ScheduledExecutorService Interface
+The

-The java.util.concurrent package includes a number of additions to the Java Collections Framework.
+Thejava.util.concurrentpackage includes a number of additions to the Java Collections Framework.
 These are most easily categorized by the collection interfaces provided:

-• ConcurrentMap is a subinterface of java.util.Map that defines useful atomic operations.
+BlockingQueuedefines a first-in-first-out data structure that blocks or times out when you attempt to add to a full queue, or retrieve from an empty queue.ConcurrentMapis a subinterface ofjava.util.Mapthat defines useful atomic operations.
 These operations remove or replace a key-value pair only if the key is present, or add a key-value pair only if the key is absent.
 Making these operations atomic helps avoid synchronization.
-The standard general-purpose implementation of ConcurrentMap is ConcurrentHashMap, which is a concurrent analog of HashMap.
+The standard general-purpose implementation ofConcurrentMapisConcurrentHashMap, which is a concurrent analog ofHashMap.ConcurrentNavigableMapis a subinterface ofConcurrentMapthat supports approximate matches.
+The standard general-purpose implementation ofConcurrentNavigableMapisConcurrentSkipListMap, which is a concurrent analog ofTreeMap.All of these collections help avoid Memory Consistency Errors by defining a happens-before relationship between an operation that adds an object to the collection with subsequent operations that access or remove that object.

 No comments: